 There are several different types of financings available to CWSRF applicants.
 EFC provides both short and long-term financings, at zero or low interest to accommodate municipalities of all population sizes with varying financial needs.

 To receive funding under the Clean Water State Revolving Fund (CWSRF) both the applicant and the project must be eligible.

-- Municipalities, including any county, city, town, village, district corporation, county or town improvement district, school district, Indian nation or tribe recognized by the State or the United States with a reservation wholly or partly within the boundaries of New York State, any water authority now existing in a city, or any agency of New York State which is empowered to construct and operate an eligible project.
+- Municipalities, including any county, city, town, village, district corporation, county or town improvement district, Indian nation or tribe recognized by the State or the United States with a reservation wholly or partly within the boundaries of New York State, any water authority now existing in a city, or any agency of New York State which is empowered to construct and operate an eligible project.

 - Non-municipal entities seeking to construct, repair or replace a decentralized wastewater treatment system that treats municipal wastewater or domestic sewage may be able to apply for financing.